harlemeducationhistoryproject/wadleigh/pages/terms.md

 ### How to Cite

-Please cite all materials here as follows:
-“Page Title,” in Wadleigh History Project, Accessed [Month Day, Year], URL.
+If you reference material from this website, we ask that you credit the project and include a url to the page being referenced and date of access.
+Please cite all materials here using this format: “Page Title,” in Wadleigh History Project, Accessed [Month Day, Year], URL.

 ### Copyright